 - File need to have special extension.
 Usually .shtml

 - Files with the .shtml are processed through

 a filter which looks for HTML comments

-- The special comment is replaced with dynamic content.
+- The content of the special comment is replaced with dynamic content.

-There are many SSI types.
+There are many SSIs.
 The popular SSIs are:

 - <!--#set var="script_dir"